blackchip-org/lfs-rpm/README.md

 the system that have yet to be discovered.
 I am not an expert in building operating systems nor am I an expert in RPM packaging.
 This repository should really only be used as a guide of one way this could be done but it is nowhere near an optimal or proper way.
+Others may have done this already but that was done for their fun, not mine.

 ## Build Requirements